Osama446/JavaScriptTraining/README.md

      const combined = {...firstObj, ...secondObj, location:'Jordan'}` // logging this will result in a new object that has both attributes with the new attribute

-  Day 2 TLDR:

-    1. Learning about Classes and Objects.

-    2. Inheritance and constructors.

-    3. Modulaity (export and import).

-Notes:

-	Classes are named using the pascals naming convention. (ex: CoolPerson)

-	Classes are blueprints to create objects.

-	One of the main uses for class is error handling and eleminating redunduncy.

-	Inheritance allows childern to access methods that exist in the parent.

-	To edit the child class constructor we need to call the super method to send the parameter to parent.

-	Moduals are private by default we need to make them public using the export keyword then import it with ` import moduleName from 'module' `

-	A class is an object in JavaScript that has a construtor method.

-	We use the carly brases only to import the named export.

-	the types of exports are:
-	//Default ->	` import moduleName from 'module' `

-	//named ->	` import { ... } from 'module' `